swatiksingh13/Community_Management_System/README.md

-# Customer Management System
+# Community Management System

-**Customer Management System** is a Spring Boot application designed to manage communities, discussions, replies, and users.
+**Community Management System** is a Spring Boot application designed to manage communities, discussions, replies, and users.
 It includes RESTful APIs for creating and managing these entities.
 The application uses a MySQL database and JPA for persistence.

 ## Features